12 Biological theme comparison

 The comparison function was designed as a framework for comparing gene clusters of any kind of ontology associations, not only groupGO, enrichGO, enrichKEGG, enrichMKEGG, enrichWP and enricher that were provided in this package, but also other biological and biomedical ontologies, including but not limited to enrichPathway, enrichDO, enrichNCG, enrichDGN and enrichMeSH.

-In (Yu et al. 2012), we analyzed the publicly available expression dataset of breast tumour tissues from 200 patients (GSE11121, Gene Expression Omnibus) (Schmidt et al. 2008).
-We identified 8 gene clusters from differentially expressed genes, and using the compareCluster() function to compare these gene clusters by their enriched biological process.
+In (Yu et al. 2012), we analyzed the publicly available expression dataset of breast tumor tissues from 200 patients (GSE11121, Gene Expression Omnibus) (Schmidt et al. 2008).
+We identified 8 gene clusters from differentially expressed genes, and used the compareCluster() function to compare these gene clusters by their enriched biological process.
 In (Wu et al. 2021), we analyzed the GSE8057 dataset which contains expression data from ovarian cancer cells at multiple time points and under two treatment conditions.
 Eight groups of DEG lists were analyzed simultaneously using compareCluster() with WikiPathways.
-The result indicates that the two drgus have distinct effects at the begining but consistent effects in the later stages (Fig. 4 of (Wu et al. 2021)).
+The result indicates that the two drugs have distinct effects at the beginning but consistent effects in the later stages (Fig. 4 of (Wu et al. 2021)).

 References